Rosberg takes U.S. pole after rain-hit qualifying

 Hamilton will become a triple champion with three races to spare if he scores two points more than Rosberg and nine more than Ferrari’s Sebastian Vettel, who qualified fifth but has a 10-place grid penalty.

-The grid places were decided by the positions in the second of the three qualifying sessions after the final phase was delayed and then canceled.
+The grid places were decided by the positions in the second of the three qualifying sessions after the final phase was delayed and then cancelled.

 ”But qualifying is just the beginning.
 The race is obviously a long battle and it’s going to be hard out there today with those conditions varying throughout the race.